Posted on 12/03/2015

 Except for cities like New York and Chicago, parking availability is very important for your business.
 How many times have you decided to skip a store because you couldn’t find a parking spot?
 A good measure for retailers to follow is the ratio of 3:1, or 3 square feet of parking space for 1 square foot of store.

 Not only should parking be readily available, but also consider the layout of the parking lot or garage.
 If it’s easy to find a parking spot but then difficult to get into it because the spaces or lanes are too narrow, this can also deter shoppers from returning in the future.

 Beyond the base rent, consider other costs that may affect your bottom line.
 If you’re in a retail strip, how much will it cost you to contribute to lawn care, utilities and security?
 If the location is remote, how much more money will you need to spend on marketing?
 Is the location ready for move-in, or will it require significant repairs?
+What are your common area maintenance (CAM) expenses?
 These costs can quickly add up and make a seemingly cheap option into a money pit.

 Want to easily identify and quickly move on the best locations for your business?
-Click here to learn more about Accruent’s Site Selection software for retail.
+Contact us to learn more about Accruent’s Market & Site Selection software for retail.